Gratitude can improve your business and add much, much more to your life.

 What do you think about a person or a business who appreciated your efforts or patronage?
 Research demonstrates that saying “Thank you” or having a “Thank you” on the bottom of a receipt, on the exit door, or at the end of a transaction can have a positive impact on customer relationships.
 We may not always notice when it’s there, but we often notice when it’s not.
 Of course, if the “Thank you” contradicts actions, the message will have less weight.
 But when it reinforces appreciation, it takes on additional meaning.

-Over time, the familiarity of a static “Thank you” message may lose it’s impact, but a dynamic one that is sincere, appropriate, relevant and noticeable will not.
+Over time, the familiarity of a static “Thank you” message may lose its impact, but a dynamic one that is sincere, appropriate, relevant, and noticeable will not.

 When “Thank You” Means More